 If an injured employee sues, the employer should still try to keep the lines of communication open.
 The longer a litigated claim lasts, the more expensive it tends to become.
 Employers should share all relevant information with attorneys and claims adjusters, including any documentation.
 Settling a claim early can prevent a much costlier, drawn-out lawsuit.

-Ideally, a workers’ comp claim can be settled without litigation, but it is always possible it could go to court.
-However, by following some basic safety precautions, business owners should be able to avoid the need to file a workers’ comp claim in the first place.
+Ideally, a workers’ comp claim can be settled without litigation.
+And by following some basic safety precautions, business owners should be able to avoid the need to file a workers’ comp claim in the first place.